maochuanli/Data-Mining-Assignment2/README.md

 # Data-Mining-Assignment2
-Data Mining Assignment2 for Russel
+Data Mining Assignment2 for Dr Russel Pears

 This is a java project dependant on the weka.jar library to run the data mining algorithms on the Orange Dataset.
 In the Data Mining class, assignment2 requires us to select a Data Set, and choose 3-5 suitable algorithms and run againt the DataSet.